 Answers from Dennis Robertson, M.D.

-Pink eye (conjunctivitis) generally remains contagious as long as the eye continues to tear and produce a discharge.
+Pink eye (conjunctivitis) generally remains contagious as long as your child is experiencing tearing and matted eyes.
 Signs and symptoms of pink eye usually improve within three to seven days.
-When tearing and discharge are no longer present, it's appropriate for a child to return to school or child care.
+When tearing and matted eyes are no longer present, it's appropriate for a child to return to school or child care.